Sarose550/tree-to-sml-converter/README.md

 The datatypes for the output are defined as follows:
 ```
 datatype 'a tree = Empty | Node of 'a tree * 'a * 'a tree.
-datatype 'a shrub = Empty | Leaf of 'a | Node of 'a shrub * 'a shrub.
+datatype 'a shrub = Empty | Leaf of 'a | Branch of 'a shrub * 'a shrub.
 ```
 The trees/shrubs are represented as a table.